MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

  ## Task 7: Create a Project Status Update on a Specific Topic

-1. Navigate to https://copilot.cloud.microsoft.com and login as **Alex Wilbur** with the credentials provided.
+1. In a new InPrivate window navigate to https://copilot.cloud.microsoft.com and login as **Alex Wilbur** with the credentials provided.
 1. Select the **Cowork** tab at the top left of the navigation menu.
 1. Select **+ New Task**.
 1. In the prompt field, copy and paste the following prompt: